cstanca1/hdp-hive-spatial/README.md

 limit 1;
 `

-Lines intersection - usually you would have two tables - this is just an example with a table with one row ` select st_intersects(a.s1, b.s2) from
+Lines intersection - usually you would have two tables - this is just an example with a table with one row:

+`
+select st_intersects(a.s1, b.s2)
+from